perviz19/VulnXSS/README.md

 ## License
 This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE v3.0 - see the [LICENSE](LICENSE) file for details.

-## Contact
-For any questions or support, please contact perviz.muslumov10@gmail.com.